PUSH-YA/Maths_for_Data_Science_learning/Learn SVD.md

 Basically: most useful cases for Linear algebra *(Matrix decomposition)* & also very **simple** and **interpretable**

+##### Extracting patterns:
+1. We can use it to preserve the most dominant factors in data while disregarding the less substantial ones
+2. By keeping only the most significant singular values and their associated singular vectors, you can represent the data using fewer values
+3. the singular values associated with the noise components tend to be smaller compared to the singular values representing the signal.
+By setting the smaller singular values to zero or removing them, you can suppress the noise and reconstruct a cleaner version of the data.
+4. ***MOST IMPORTANT:*** The singular vectors obtained from SVD can provide insights into the underlying patterns in the data.
+The columns of the U matrix represent the left singular vectors, which can be interpreted as basis vectors that capture the most significant patterns or modes of variation in the data.
+These patterns can reveal relationships, clusters, or important features that are inherent in the dataset.
+5. SVD allows you to reconstruct the original data matrix using a subset of singular values and vectors.
+By retaining only the dominant singular values and their corresponding singular vectors, you can reconstruct an approximation of the original data.

 ## Mathematics

 Let $$X = \begin{bmatrix}